gizmore/phpgdo/DOCS/GDO7_DEBUGGING.md

 and
 [CSS](https://github.com/gizmore/phpgdo-css)
-to create minfied asset builds on the fly, also blocking all source files so you scripts are safe.
+to create minfied asset builds on the fly, also blocking all source files so your scripts are safe.

 ## GDOv7 Debugging: Performance